Million Dollar Smoked Mac and Cheese

 Al Dente Pasta

 You will want to cook the macaroni just to al dente.
 This will allow the little pasta crescent tubes the perfect opportunity to absorb addition flavors.
-The Mac and Cheese will continue to cook in the smoker.
+The macaroni and cheese will continue to cook in the smoker.

 The result is a soft textured pasta that will melt in your mouth.
 But it is not mushy or over cooked.